- Search The Registry

 - About Us

 - My Account

 The founding of the Alabama Agricultural and Mechanical University (A&M) in 1875 is celebrated on this date.

 Alabama A&M University is one of over 100 historically Black colleges and universities in America (HBCU).
 Alabama A&M of Huntsville is a land-grant university supported by state and federal funds.
 Its first president, Dr. William Hooper Councill, an ex-slave, established this university.
 The Huntsville Normal School opened on this date with an appropriation of $1,000 per year and an enrollment of 61 pupils and two teachers.

-The first class received bachelors' degrees in Alabama Agricultural and Mechanical College in 1920.
-A&M received a "Class A" rating by the Southern Association of Colleges and Secondary Schools in August 1946 and became a fully accredited member of the Association in December of 1963.
+The first class received bachelor's degrees at Alabama Agricultural and Mechanical College in 1920.
+A&M received a "Class A" rating from the Southern Association of Colleges and Secondary Schools in August 1946 and became a fully accredited member of the Association in December of 1963.

-On June 26, 1969, the Alabama State Board of Education adopted a resolution changing the name of the institution to Alabama Agricultural and Mechanical University.
+On June 26, 1969, the Alabama State Board of Education adopted a resolution changing the institution's name to Alabama Agricultural and Mechanical University.